Extended female sexuality: Male provision of non-genetic resources

 Firstly, in species that demonstrate extended female sexuality, there should be evidence that the males provide non-genetic resources to females.
 This prediction is supported in a variety of animals, with reviews revealing that male assistance (such as food or protection), is provided to certain mammals and communally breeding birds in exchange for mating outside the conceptive period.
 For example, female blackbirds that solicit mating outside the fertile period have increased mate guarding from their pair-bonded partner.
 This increases protection against other sexually coercive males and ensures the provision of other material benefits.
 In a review investigating primates that exhibit extended female sexuality, it was noted that females engaging in extended sexuality benefited from increased offspring protection and paternal care from males.

 Enhanced reproductive success

 Secondly, in order to outweigh the aforementioned costs, mating during infertile phases should increase females' reproductive success by increasing the number of offspring produced.
 Current research has only investigated this factor indirectly, and it has predominantly been investigated in insects.
 For example, when male insects deliver material benefits in exchange for sexual access, the reproductive success of the females increases with the number of matings.
-It is important to note that the mating behaviour assessed was not limited to extended female sexuality.
+The mating behaviour assessed was not limited to extended female sexuality.
 Hence, it only provides indirect support for the second prediction.